 Hello friends, as I approach the due date of my second son, I'm going to be handing over this online space to other writers a bit more to share their tips, stories and journeys as writers and travellers.
-I'm hoping I'll cover the same themes I always do - travel (with a focus on luxury holidays and family travel), writing and yes, lots of tips for coming to Amsterdam - and I'm focusing on getting guest writers to share their experience and advice about things I don't know so much about, and today's post sharing tips for road trips with a toddler is the perfect example of one such topic!
+I'm hoping I'll cover the same themes I always do - travel (with a focus on luxury holidays and family travel) - as well as luxury family travel too, writing and yes, lots of tips for coming to Amsterdam - and I'm focusing on getting guest writers to share their experience and advice about things I don't know so much about, and today's post sharing tips for road trips with a toddler is the perfect example of one such topic!
 (And by the way if you'd like to write a guest post for As the Bird flies, here's where you can find out more.)

 Tips & Advice for Road Trips with Toddlers